 An added advantage for the website owner is that serving pages from RAM can save server resources due to less “hits” being made on the server.

-But speed is relative to the number of visitors on the server at any given time.
+Speed on a shared server is relative to the number of visitors on the entire server at any given time.

 The greater the traffic, the greater the demand on CPU and memory of the overall server.